edson-acordi/4bit-microcomputer/README.md

   LDI RC,4       ;Loads the operand value into the RC Register.
   LDI RB,3
   LDI RA,2
-  CMP ACC,@R     ;Compares the contents of ACC with the contents of the RAM address pointed by RC in
+  CMP ACC,@R     ;Compares the contents of ACC with the contents of the RAM address
-                 ;this case, the RAM address is RC:RB:RA = 432h.
-Is ACC equal to @432h?
+                 ;pointed by RC in this case, the RAM address is RC:RB:RA = 432h.
+                 ;Is ACC equal to @432h?
-  LDI RC,>LOOP   ;Gets the address of the label, as this code changes the contents of the Register RC.
+  LDI RC,>LOOP   ;Gets the address of the label, as this code changes the contents
+                 ;of the Register RC.
   JPZ LOOP       ;Jumps to the specified label if ZF=1 (ACC = @432h).
 ```